HL7/fhir-shorthand/input/pagecontent/index.md

 8   Description: "A clinician's qualitative judgment on the current trend of the cancer, e.g., whether it is stable, worsening (progressing), or improving (responding)."
 9   * extension contains EvidenceType named evidenceType 0..*
 10  * extension[evidenceType].valueCodeableConcept from CancerDiseaseStatusEvidenceTypeVS (required)
-11  * status, code, subject, effective[x], valueCodeableConcept MS
-12  * bodySite 0..0
+11  * status and code and subject and effective[x] and valueCodeableConcept MS 12  * bodySite 0..0
 13  * specimen 0..0
 14  * device 0..0